seabasser/sea-bass-ui/README.md

 Will run the linter, fix any errors, and then run the build.
 This is useful for CI/CD tooling before deploying to prod.

 ---

+## Additional READMEs

+Many folders have additional README's in them on usage.
+Take a look around!